Ripo542/INSPIRE_longitudinal_MSM_AKI/docs/METHODS.md

 ## Outcome Modeling

+Outcome Modeling

-A weighted logistic regression model is fit using the accumulated IPW.
-Marginal predicted risks and absolute risk differences are computed by comparing treatment strategies of interest.
+Weighted logistic regression models were fitted using stabilized inverse probability weights derived from the longitudinal treatment allocation models.
+Marginal predicted risks and absolute risk differences were estimated from the weighted models across cumulative intraoperative exposure levels.

-## Key Assumptions

-Consistency (SUTVA): The treatment received is as observed.

-No unmeasured confounding: All variables affecting treatment assignment and outcome have been measured.

-Positivity: Positive probability of treatment across confounder strata.
+Model interpretation depends on standard assumptions underlying longitudinal marginal structural models, including exchangeability, positivity, and consistency.
+As with all observational perioperative analyses, these assumptions cannot be fully verified within the INSPIRE dataset.

 ## References